Aircloak Attack Challenge

 As part of its commitment to transparency and strong anonymization, Aircloak offers the world’s first bounty program for re-identification of anonymized data.

 Aircloak’s platform is available to participating “attackers” – white-hat privacy engineers and researchers.
-The challenge ends June 1.

 The attackers may supply their own data sets to attack, or use one of the data sets supplied by Aircloak.
 The attacker may assume substantial prior knowledge of the data set.
 The goal of the attacker is to single out users.
 This is the main criteria for anonymization used by the GDPR.